XmacsLabs/mogan/README.md

 Mogan Editor is a structure editor delivered by [Xmacs Labs](https://github.com/XmacsLabs).
 We are dedicated to make Mogan Editor the most user-friendly distribution of [GNU TeXmacs](https://www.texmacs.org).

+## How to install?
+We provide installers for Windows and macOS via [Github](https://github.com/XmacsLabs/mogan/releases).
+Read [docs/Install.en.md] to learn the detailed steps to install from a installer and how to install on other OS like GNU/Linux.

 ## What is GNU TeXmacs and Mogan Editor

 GNU TeXmacs is a structured editor developed since the late 1990s by [Joris van der Hoeven](http://www.texmacs.org/joris/main/joris.html), a mathematician at CNRS in France.
 It is designed to write high-quality technical documents using an intuitive and easy-to-use graphical interface, and able to achieve the same level of results as LaTeX.
 Its main users are currently primary and secondary school teachers (mostly in France) and university researchers.